Skip to content

 Share

 That local pull matters because Abraço does not coast on atmosphere alone.
 The shop now runs longer hours than many neighborhood coffee bars, with cocktails, wine, and beer folding naturally into the later part of the day, but the core identity still starts with coffee and baking.
-It is the sort of place where the regulars know exactly what they want, yet a first-timer can still understand the appeal in one espresso and one slice of olive oil cake.
+One espresso and one slice of olive oil cake is usually enough to understand why people stay loyal.

 Coffee style